FTC7393/evlib_book/src/state_machine_framework/EndCondition.md

 This is an interface used to tell when a state is done.
 Every implementation of it must have an “init” method, where sensors or motors can be reset, and values can be initialized.
 It also must have an “isDone” method, where it can read the sensors, motors, etc., and report back to tell if the condition has been met.
-EndCondition objects are created in the [[EndConditions]] factory class, and used in the [[AbstractState]] class with a [[StateMap]].
+EndCondition objects are created in the [EndConditions](EndConditions.md) factory class, and used in the [AbstractState](AbstractState.md) class with a [StateMap](StateMap.md).

 [ftc/electronvolts/statemachine/EndCondition.java](https://github.com/FTC7393/state-machine-framework/blob/master/src/ftc/electronvolts/statemachine/EndCondition.java)